 A comprehensive eye examination is a thorough assessment of your eyes performed by a licensed eye doctor, an optometrist.
 It involves an entire review of eye health including visual symptoms, and a refraction.
-A comprehensive eye examination will include, but not limited to, the following:
+A comprehensive eye examination in Calgary will include, but not limited to, the following:

 Case history including past and current medical issues

 Visual requirements including those at school, work, home

 Eye coordination including “lazy” eye

 Neurological/metabolic assessment of the optical system

 Eye health conditions such as glaucoma, diabetes, macular degeneration, dry eyes etc.

 Please speak to us if you require further information.

 When it comes to eye care services, routine eye exams are critical for countless reasons.
 Firstly, eye examinations are the cornerstone of preventative care.
 When you get your eyes checked regularly at our Calgary or Regina clinics, we can spot the early signs of eye impairments and other health related issues.
 Attending to the problem in its early stages will help you prevent loss of vision and in some cases even save your life as vision may be the first organ affected by many diseases such as diabetes, stroke, and brain cancer.
 Eye exams will enable you and us to monitor your changing vision and take the necessary measures to protect your health and your sight.
 Early intervention is the key to long term sight and health.
 Vision can never be replaced and significantly determines quality of life and well- being.